MarkusBauer/saarctf-servers/playbook.md

 9. Check that [https://scoreboard.ctf.saarland](https://scoreboard.ctf.saarland) and [https://vpn.ctf.saarland](https://vpn.ctf.saarland) both have meaningful output.
 If scoreboard bugs issue `update-server` on Controller.
 If Flower / RabbitMQ bug issue `~/rabbitmq-setup.sh`.
 10. Enable the link to scoreboard on the saarCTF website (`TODO`).
 11. Configure synchronization (team logos to scoreboard, VPN config): enable root's cronjob on VPN server and enable saarctf's cronjob on controller.
+12. Create a config for the orga VPN: `python3 vpn/build-openvpn-orga-multi.py`
+13. Ensure all VPN servers are running (more work on this required)

 #### Configure Services